UMD: A Globally Connected University

 Student Clubs and Organizations

 With over 240 student societies and over 60 sports clubs the University of Edinburgh offers many ways for students to get involved.
-The International Exchange Student Society may be of particular interest for students studying abroad at the University of Edinburgh.
+Students may be interested in joining the International Exchange Student Society as a way to get involved on campus.

 The university hosts an Orientation Day highlighting the culture of Scotland and the university through events, presentations, and workshops.